Originally published on 20th May 2016 Last updated on 12th July 2023

 The NHS recommend a conservative 0.06mg a day for women and 0.075mg a day for men and Dr. Axe recommends no more than 0.055mg a day, which is more or less in line with NHS recommendations.

-However, the recommended dose by many thyroid sources is 200mcg a day, such as STTM and Thyroid Pharmacist Izabella Wentz who both also promote taking 200mg a day.
+However, the recommended dose by many thyroid sources is 200mcg a day.
 The study mentioned above also used this amount.

 If you do want to supplement, then organic forms of selenium, such as selenium yeast or selenomethionine, are said to be safer and more easily absorbed, and as with most supplements, selenium can have toxic effects when used in excess, so be aware.
 Symptoms of selenium toxicity include diarrhoea, hair loss and brittle nails.